scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 Users can save the contents of the displayed notebook to a file at any time.
 Users exit the notebook mode and revert to the normal terminal mode using the menubar or simply by typing *Control-C*.
-On exiting the notebook mode, users have the option of merging the content of scroll buffers of all the notebook cells back into the main terminal scroll buffer (Figure :ref:`nb2fig`).
+When exiting the notebook mode, users can choose to either merge all the notebook content back into the terminal session or discard it (Figure :ref:`nb2fig`).

 .. figure:: scipy-fig-nb2.png
    :scale: 43%

-   When switching back to the terminal mode after exiting the notebook mode, the notebook contents can be either discarded or appended like normal terminal output, as shown above. :label:`nb2fig`
+   When switching back to the terminal mode after exiting the notebook mode, the notebook contents can either be discarded or be appended like normal terminal output, as shown above. :label:`nb2fig`

-The notebook implementation GraphTerm attempts to preserve interoperability with the IPython notebook to the extent possible.
+The notebook implementation GraphTerm attempts to preserve interoperability with the IPython Notebook to the extent possible.
-GraphTerm can read and write notebooks using the IPython notebook format (``*.ipynb``), although it uses the `Markdown
+GraphTerm can read and write notebooks using the IPython Notebook format (``*.ipynb``), although it uses the `Markdown
 <http://daringfireball.net/projects/markdown>`_ format for saving
 notebook content.
 (Markdown was chosen as the native format because it